Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Introduction

-It was proved by Ben Arous and Guionnet \cite[Remark 1.5]{benarous-guionnet} that $\alpha\in(0,2)\mapsto\mu_\alpha$ is continuous with respect to weak convergence of probability measures, and by Belinschi, Dembo, and Guionnet \cite[Remark 1.2 and Lemma 5.2]{belinschi} that $\mu_\alpha$ tends to the Wigner semi--circle law as $\alpha \nearrow 2$.
-We believe that Theorem \ref{th:k12} should remain valid for $\alpha=2$ with LSD given by the Wigner semi--circle law.
+It was proved by Ben Arous and Guionnet~\cite{benarous-guionnet}, Remark 1.5, that $\alpha\in(0,2)\mapsto\mu_\alpha$ is continuous with respect to weak convergence of probability measures, and by Belinschi, Dembo and Guionnet \cite{belinschi}, Remark 1.2 and Lemma 5.2, that $\mu_\alpha$ tends to the Wigner semi-circle law as $\alpha\nearrow2$.
+We believe that Theorem \ref{th:k12} should remain valid for $\alpha=2$ with LSD given by the Wigner semi-circle law.
 Further properties of the measures $\mu_\alpha$ and $\wt\mu_\alpha$ are discussed below.

-The case $\alpha=1$ is qualitatively similar to the case $\alpha\in(1,2)$ with the difference that the sequence $\kappa_n$ in Theorem \ref{th:k12} has to be replaced by $\kappa_n=na_n^{-1}w_n$ where
+The case $\alpha=1$ is qualitatively similar to the case $\alpha\in (1,2)$ with the difference that the sequence $\kappa_n$ in Theorem~\ref{th:k12} has to be replaced by $\kappa_n=na_n^{-1}w_n$ where

-Indeed, here the mean of $U_\ij$ may be infinite and the closest one gets to a law of large numbers is the statement that $\rho_i/ nw_n \to 1$ in probability (see Section \ref{sec:k1}).
-The sequence $w_n$ (and therefore $\kappa_n$) is known to be slowly varying at $\infty$ for $\alpha=1$ (see e.g.\ Feller \cite[VIII.8]{Feller}).
-The following mild condition will be assumed: There exists $0 < \varepsilon < 1/2$ such that
+Indeed, here the mean of $U_{i,j}$ may be infinite and the closest one gets to a law of large numbers is the statement that $\rho_i/ nw_n \to1$ in probability (see Section~\ref{sec:k1}).
+The sequence $w_n$ (and therefore $\kappa _n$) is known to be slowly varying at $\infty$ for $\alpha=1$ (see, e.g., Feller \cite{Feller}, VIII.8).
+The following mild condition will be assumed: There exists $0 < \varepsilon< 1/2$ such that